Jane Tonge Thompson: Years in America

 Jane left England in 1818 for America.
 Pishey Thompson moved to the United States in 1819.
-It was suggested, in 1864, that the Jane traveled to the United States before her husband did, on the advice of a physician who believed the climate would be more salubrious than the fennish climate of Lincolnshire, and that the climate benefited her so greatly that Pishey decided to move to the United States for her.
-The couple primarily resided in Washington, DC.
+It was suggested, in 1864, that Jane traveled to the United States before her husband did, on the advice of a physician who believed the climate would be more salubrious than the fennish climate of Lincolnshire, and that the climate benefited her so greatly that Pishey decided to move to the United States for her.
+The couple primarily resided in Washington, D.C..

 In 1823, Jane's husband had an affair with Mary Wright, the daughter of a Unitarian reverend, who had apparently followed the Thompsons from Lincolnshire to the US; and on 23 April 1824, the two had an illegitimate son named John Wright.
 Pishey's biographer Isabel Bailey suggests that, despite this situation, "an affectionate relationship, without rancour, subsisted between all concerned," though she does not specify whether Jane was among those concerned.

 In her diary, on Jan 27, 1840, she writes, “Seventeen years have elapsed since the death of _”.
 It has been suggested that she may have lost a child in 1823, largely based on her poem “On the Funeral of an Infant,” which is dated 1826.
 It is worth noting, she would have been around 37 in 1823.
 The diary entry may refer to the death of her mother on Jan 28, 1823.

 Jane’s views on abolition are unknown.
 (Her husband was part of the American Colonization Society.)